 A basic tool belt setup consists of a belt, a tool bag, and a fastener bag.
 If you’re right handed the tool bag is on the right and vice versa for lefties.
 Here we look at a two identical setups from Occidental: one in all leather, the other a leather/nylon mix.

-So these sets are made from individual components I brought together myself.
-I paired a three pouch tool bag with a three pouch fastener bag over a 3” leather belt, which constitutes a basic carpenters belt.
-I then added a hammer loop, which turns this into a basic framer belt.
-For me it’s now a basic frame to finish belt.
+These sets are made from individual components I brought together myself.
+I paired a three pouch tool bag with a three pouch fastener bag over a 3” leather belt.
+This is your basic carpenters belt.
+I then added a hammer loop, which turns this into a basic framers belt.
+For me this is now a frame to finish belt that I can add to or subtract from as needed.

 The tool bag has 3 pouches and 8 tool holders.
 The fastener bag has 3 pouches, a speed square slot, and 5 tool holders.